therealssj/hardware-wallet-js/DOCUMENTATION.md

 The auxiliary function does not receive any parameter.

-The auxiliary function must return a promise that returns a string with the PIN entered by the user, or be rejected if the user decided not to enter the PIN (this causes the operation to be canceled).
+The auxiliary function must return a promise that returns a string with the PIN entered by the user, or be rejected if the user decided not to enter the PIN (this causes the operation to be canceled without returning anything through the promise).
 It is important to keep in mind that the PIN that the promise must return is not the PIN number in plain text, but the position of the numbers within the matrix shown on the hardware wallet screen.

 For example, if the hardware wallet displays on the screen a matrix like this:
 ```